travis-ci/docs-travis-ci-com/user/deployment/script.md

 If the script returns a nonzero status, deployment is considered a failure, and the build will be marked as "errored".

-## Passing Arguments to Script Deployments
+## Passing Arguments to the Script

-It's possible to pass arguments to a script deployment.
+It is possible to pass arguments to a script deployment.

 ```yaml
 deploy: